 Moses then found seven acres of farmland for rent at $170 per acre per year.
-By following the instructions on the packets, and with help from a water truck, the resulting crops provided food for the village for eight months!
+By following the instructions on the packets, and with help from a water truck, the seeds grew, and the resulting crops provided food for the village for eight months!

 Small business for the Unmarried Women of the Village